qzxtu/Colour-Reader/README.md

 - **Colour History**: The colours that have been pasted previously are saved and displayed at the bottom of the page.
 When you click on a colour from the history, the page background changes to that colour.
 - **Smooth Transitions**: When the background colour changes, the transition is smooth and lasts 0.5 seconds.
 - **Persistent History**: The colors that you have pasted previously are saved and displayed when you re-enter the page, thanks to the use of cookies.
 This allows the colors you have previously pasted to be saved even after closing and reopening the page.
+- **Clipboard Copy:** By clicking on a color in the history, the color code will automatically be copied to your clipboard.
+This allows you to easily reuse colors without having to remember or type the color code again.
+- **Right-Click to Delete:** By right-clicking on a color in the history, you will have the option to delete colors from the history.
+This helps you manage your color history more effectively.

 ## How to Use
 1. Open the web page.
 2. Copy a hexadecimal colour.